 Typical RFPs outline the scope of the project and ask prospective partners for a detailed proposal by a certain deadline.
 Then, of course, the proposals must be discussed and evaluated.
 Done well, the RFP helps you make a well-informed decision, even before speaking with a salesperson.
 But it’s not a process you can start and finish in a week (or a month).

 Keep in mind, RFPs are just one step in getting to know the recognition providers.
 They shouldn’t replace conversations, presentations, demonstrations, and follow-up meetings.

 HOW DO YOU KNOW AN RFP IS FOR YOU?

 In some situations, RFPs may be absolutely necessary.
-For example, maybe your organisation operates in a heavily regulated environment or is required to show multiple bids.
-RFPs can also be critical for large organisations with complex buying processes or projects that require a lot of technical information.
+For example, maybe your organization operates in a heavily regulated environment or is required to show multiple bids.
+RFPs can also be critical for large organizations with complex buying processes or projects that require a lot of technical information.

 IMPROVING THE RFP PROCESS.

 Once you’ve decided to embark on the RFP phase, use these seven tips to make sure it goes smoothly:

 1. Narrow the search.
 Sending an RFP to a dozen companies will only overcomplicate the process.
 Your prior research should yield three to five vendors to target.
 You may even want to meet and see demonstrations from potential partners before issuing an RFP because the more you can cut now, the smoother the rest of your process will be when you return to your committee.

 2. Elevate the experts.
 Companies that score well on the Baker’s Dozen, FORTUNE Best Companies to Work For®, Everest Group PEAK Matrix®, etc., deserve more consideration.
 Also note the companies that have been around and are financially stable.
 You’d be surprised how quickly recognition providers come and go.
 Track records are important.